stefwrite/jupyter4training/README.md

 ## Question type: multiple choice, single answer

 One of the code cells in [quiz-testing.jpynb](https://github.com/stefwrite/jupyter4training/blob/main/quiz-testing.ipynb) uses the radio button widget to set up a multiple choice question with a single correct answer choice.
-Here's what that output should look like when you run the cell, both before and after responding to the question:
+When running the notebook with ipywidgets (e.g. installed locally or with CI), here's what that output should look like when you run the cell, both before and after responding to the question:

 <img src="images/jupyter-question-multiplechoicesingleanswer.png">